 WHAT NAVY VESSELS AND SHIPS WILL BE DOCKED IN BALTIMORE AND WHERE?

-The ships will include United States and Canadian naval ships, U.S. Coast Guard vessels, NOAA (National Oceanic and Atmospheric Administration) and Army Corps of Engineers vessels, the USS John Brown, the NS Savannah, as well as local and visiting traditional sailing ships.
-They will be docked at various locations around Baltimore, including the Inner Harbor West Wall and Inner Harbor Piers 1 - 5, North Locust Point Pier 4, Canton Pier 13, the Under Armour Pier in Locust Point, Baltimore Peninsula, and the Broadway Pier, Fells Point.
+The ships will include United States and international naval ships, U.S. Coast Guard vessels, NOAA (National Oceanic and Atmospheric Administration) and Army Corps of Engineers vessels, as well as local and visiting traditional sailing ships.
+They will be docked at various locations around Baltimore, including the Inner Harbor West Wall and Inner Harbor Piers 1 - 5, North Locust Point Pier 4, and the Broadway Pier, Fells Point.
 Ships will be open for public tours from June 13 through June 17 from 10 am-5PM.
 Ship names and locations will be posted 30 days prior to the event.
 NOTE: INDIVIDUAL SHIPS MAY ADJUST HOURS FOR SPECIAL EVENTS.
-PLEASE DOWNLOAD THE FLEET WEEK APP TO CONFIRM OPEN TIMES AND SPECIFIC LOCATIONS FOR THE SHIP(S) THAT YOU WISH TO VISIT.
+PLEASE DOWNLOAD THE FLEET WEEK APP (available in February 2024) TO CONFIRM OPEN TIMES AND SPECIFIC LOCATIONS FOR THE SHIP(S) THAT YOU WISH TO VISIT.

 WHAT SHIPS ARE VISITING?